-The DSL may well have information that other members of staff do not know about a child and their family.
+The DSL may well have information that others members of staff do not know about a child and their family.
 Staff should be told on a 'need to know basis' (see confidentiality Section 7).

 However insignificant you think your concern might be pass it on to your DSL.
-It may only be a small bit of information, but it helps to form a bigger picture.
+It may only be a small piece of information but it helps to form a bigger picture.

-If the DSL is not available then speak to the DDSL.
+If the DSL is not available, then speak to the DDSL.